Committee for Skeptical Inquiry: Publications

 CSI publishes the magazine Skeptical Inquirer, which was founded by Truzzi, under the name The Zetetic.
-The journal was under Tuzzi's editorship for the first year, until August 1977.
+The journal was under Truzzi's editorship for the first year, until August 1977.
 The magazine was retitled to Skeptical Inquirer with Kendrick Frazier, former editor of Science News, serving as its editor.
+In June 2023, Stephen Hupp was named as the magazine's editor.
+Hupp replaced Stuart Vyse, who was the interim editor in November 2022 following the passing of Kendrick Frazier.
 In 1987, Cecil Adams of The Straight Dope called Skeptical Inquirer "one of the nation's leading antifruitcake journals".
 In addition, CSI publishes Skeptical Briefs, a quarterly newsletter for associate members.

 CSI conducts and publishes investigations into Bigfoot and UFO sightings, psychics, astrologers, alternative medicine, religious cults, and paranormal or pseudoscientific claims.

 Conferences

 CSICOP has held dozens of conferences between 1983 and 2005, two of them in Europe, and all six World Skeptics Congresses so far were sponsored by it.
 Since 2011, the conference is known as CSICon.
 Two conventions have been held in conjunction with its sister and parent organizations, CSH and CFI, in 2013 and 2015.
-The conferences bring together some of the most prominent figures in scientific research, science communication and skeptical activism, to exchange information on all topics of common concern and to strengthen the movement and community of skeptics.
+The conferences bring together some of the most prominent figures in scientific research, science communication, and skeptical activism, to exchange information on all topics of common concern and to strengthen the movement and community of skeptics.

 CSI has also supported local grassroot efforts, such as SkeptiCamp community-organized conferences.

 Response to mass media

-Many CSI activities are oriented towards the media.
+Many CSI activities are oriented toward the media.
 As CSI's former executive director Lee Nisbet wrote in the 25th-anniversary issue of the group's journal, Skeptical Inquirer:

-Involvement with mass media continues to the present day with, for example, CSI founding the Council for Media Integrity in 1996, and co-producing a TV documentary series Critical Eye hosted by William B. Davis.
-CSI members can be seen regularly in the mainstream media offering their perspective on a variety of paranormal claims.
-In 1999 Joe Nickell was appointed special consultant on a number of investigative documentaries for the BBC.
-As a media-watchdog, CSI has "mobilized thousands of scientists, academics and responsible communicators" to criticize what it regards as "media's most blatant excesses".
+As a media watchdog, CSI has "mobilized thousands of scientists, academics and responsible communicators" to criticize what it regards as "media's most blatant excesses".
 Criticism has focused on factual TV programming or newspaper articles offering support for paranormal claims, and programs such as The X-Files and Buffy the Vampire Slayer, which its members believe portray skeptics and science in a bad light and help to promote belief in the paranormal.
-CSI's website currently lists the email addresses of over ninety U.S. media organizations and encourages visitors to "directly influence" the media by contacting "the networks, the TV shows and the editors responsible for the way [they portray] the world."
+CSI's website currently lists the email addresses of over ninety U.S. media organizations and encourages visitors to "directly influence" the media by contacting "the networks, the TV shows, and the editors responsible for the way [they portray] the world."